 So, depending on how you wish to play the game.
 Be it slow and steady at your own pace or if you are a max/min person, I recommend a little cheating, or a lot, to help give you some edge.

 One of my favorite pieces to this game is the relationships you can build within your community.
-The designers of this game really wanted you to experience the small town feel.
+The designers of this game really wanted you to experience the small-town feel.
 You can pick and chose who you want to be friends with, how you interact with them in certain events, even get married and divorced.
 It’s all fun to just see how the stories the designers and programmers created, play out as you get to know each townsperson.
 As for me, I’m a 100 percenter.
 So I am working on getting all the hearts for every single townsperson.
 I’ll be playing this game awhile in order to do so.

 In ‘Stardew’ you have many skill sets to upgrade and master.
 There are 5 skill sets in total.
-Each has their own upgrades and you can choose between two options to boost your proficiency as you increase these skills.
+Each has its own upgrades and you can choose between two options to boost your proficiency as you increase these skills.
 These skills are not the hardest part of the game to upgrade since you will be using them constantly, so that’s a great aspect of this game.
 My favorite was the Mining. 🙂

 In ‘Stardew’ you can do both and I recommend definitely doing both or you will get nowhere in the game.
 The game is built so that you start farming crops first and building your farming skill some, then expand into animal husbandry.
 I love my animals!
 The rabbits and ducks are particularly adorable, holy shit.
 Poor pigs though, the creators made them a little wonky looking.